 October 29, 2013

 As Al Qaeda suspect Abu Anas Al-Libi, who was captured recently in Libya, awaits trial before a New York federal court, military commissions for five of the U.S. military’s most high-value detainees drag on at the U.S.

 The Guantanamo Bay Detention Camp should not exist.
 It costs U.S. taxpayers $1.2 million per day, and inflicts incalculable damage to America’s reputation.
-The Obama Administration knows this, and waves of hunger strikes by prisoners over the past several months have prompted renewed efforts to empty it.

 Former Vice President Cheney says that President Obama's reversal of Bush-era terrorism policies endangers American security.
 The Obama administration, he charges, has "moved to take down a lot of those policies we put in place that kept the nation safe for nearly eight years from a follow-on terrorist attack like 9/11."
 Many people think Cheney is scare-mongering and owes President Obama his support or at least his silence.
 But there is a different problem with Cheney's criticisms: his premise that the Obama administration has reversed Bush-era policies is largely wrong.